openebs/openebs/CONTRIBUTING.md

 ## Submit Proposals for New Features

 There is always something more that is required, to make it easier to suit your use-cases.
-Feel free to join the discussion on new features or raise a PR with your proposed change.
+Feel free to join the discussion on new features or raise a PR with your proposed changes.

 - [Join OpenEBS community on Kubernetes Slack](https://kubernetes.slack.com) - Already signed up?
 Head to our discussions at [#openebs](https://kubernetes.slack.com/messages/openebs/)